google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/css.md

 1. Go to the **live tab**.
 1. Click the **Contact** link to go back to the contact page.
    Now, **Contact Me** has the same font as the navigation links.

+Now that you understand internal stylesheets, you can use DevTools to add new styles:

+1. Right-click the **Home** link.
+1. Select **Inspect Element**.
+This opens up DevTools' **Elements Panel** with the **Home** link highlighted.
+1. On the bottom left, there is a panel called the **Styles Pane**.
+In that pane, you can see the internal stylesheet you made.
+Under ` font-family: 'Courier New', Courier, monospace;`, type `color:gray` This tells the browser to change the font color to gray.
+1. Press <kbd>Enter</kbd>.
+All of the text on the contact page is now gray.

+You can also directly edit existing styles:

+1. Copy this number: `#28a78c` This is a **Hexadecimal Color Code**, a different way of representing colors.
+1. Click on the gray square next to `gray`.
+A color picker pops up.
+1. In the box that says **Hex**, paste in the number you copied.
+The color of the font on the contact page will change.

+You can use DevTools to preview CSS changes you make in real time, much like you did with HTML and the DOM.

 ### Re-use styles with external stylesheets {: #external}